 - Portfolio diversification: Including both gold jewelry and bullion can spread risk.

-- Gold as a hedge: During economic downturns, gold's appeal as a safe-haven asset increases.
+- Gold as a hedge: Gold's appeal as a safe-haven asset increases during economic downturns.

-Gold jewelry prices are influenced by economic indicators and fashion trends, making them more volatile compared to bullion, driven primarily by the market spot price.
+Gold jewelry prices are influenced by economic indicators and fashion trends, making them more volatile than bullion, driven primarily by the market spot price.

 Understanding these factors is crucial for building a robust gold investment portfolio.